regain-sec/Linux-Unhatched/README.md

               ^	Anchors match to start of line	^error matches only when a line starts with "error"
               $	Anchors match to end of line	done$ matches only when a line ends with "done"

+**Shutting Down**
+  'shutdown' is a command to safely shut the system down.
+To run this command, administrative rights are required.
+Therefore, you may have to use su -, su --, su -l, su --login command to shutdown the system.

+    Syntax:

+      shutdown [OPTIONS] TIME [MESSAGE]

+      Unlike other commands to bring the system down, shutdown command needs a specific time that could be "NOW", "hh:mm" or "+minutes".

+        e.g.: shutdown NOW

+              OR

+              shutdown +5

+              OR

+              shutdown 01:22

+      The time zone your Linux is set could be different from your timezone, therefore, use "date" command to know the time on the Linux (it is displayed as UTC).

+      You can also add a message to the syntax that will appear on the screen to the users before system shuts down.

+        e.g. shutdown +4 "Get Ready for the Next Move"

+          ctrl+C is used to bring the screen back to life in Linux.